Female education in STEM: Overall trends in STEM education

 Percentage of students that take advanced courses in mathematics and physics, by sex, Grade 12.

-Gender differences in STEM education participation are already visible in early childhood care and education in science- and math-related play, and become more pronounced at higher levels of education.
+Gender differences in STEM education remain a global issue.
+This is widely understood to be influenced by society and cultural factors.
+Including gender norms, expectation's, access to resources, and the availability of role models.
 Girls appear to lose interest in STEM subjects with age, particularly between early and late adolescence.
 This decreased interest affects participation in advanced studies at the secondary level and in higher education.

-Female students represent 35% of all students enrolled in STEM-related fields of study at this level globally.
-Differences are also observed by disciplines, with female enrollment lowest in engineering, manufacturing and construction, natural science, mathematics and statistics and ICT fields.
-Significant regional and country differences in female representation in STEM studies can be observed, though, suggesting the presence of contextual factors affecting girls’ and women's engagement in these fields.
-Women leave STEM disciplines in disproportionate numbers during their higher education studies, in their transition to the world of work and even in their career cycle.
+Globally, women represent 35% of graduates in STEM fields, and this share hasn't changed by much in recent years.
+However, participation can vary by subject.
+Women are more strongly represented in life sciences and health-related fields, but tend to be less represented in engineering, computer science, physics, and information and communication technologies.
+Differences are also observed by disciplines, with female enrollment lowest in manufacturing and construction, natural science, mathematics and statistics and ICT fields.
+Significant regional and country differences in female representation in STEM studies can be observed, though, suggesting the presence of contextual factors affecting girls' and women's engagement in these fields.
+Women are also underrepresented in the STEM workforce, particularly in senior and leadership roles.
+Women also leave STEM disciplines in disproportionate numbers during their higher education studies, in their transition to the world of work and even in their career cycle.